Contingent election: 1837 vice presidential election

 While Democratic presidential candidate Martin Van Buren won a majority of the Electoral College, Virginia's electors refused to vote for his running mate Richard Mentor Johnson (left), forcing a contingent election in the Senate against Whig candidate Francis Granger (right).

 In the 1836 presidential election, Democratic presidential candidate Martin Van Buren and his running mate Richard Mentor Johnson won the popular vote in enough states to receive a majority of the Electoral College.
 However, Virginia's 23 electors all became faithless electors and refused to vote for Johnson, leaving him one vote shy of the 148-vote majority required to elect him.
 Under the Twelfth Amendment, a contingent election in the Senate had to decide between Johnson and Whig candidate Francis Granger.
 Johnson was elected easily in a single ballot by 33 to 16.

 Proposed alterations

 Some members of Congress have proposed constitutional amendments to alter the contingent election process.
 Some proposals call for the abolition of the Electoral College and the contingent election process in favor of the direct election of the president, with the candidate who receives a plurality or majority of the popular vote becoming president.
-Other proposals have sought to alter the contingent election process for president so that each member of the House, rather than each state delegation, holds one vote, or to have both contingent elections done by a joint session of Congress.
+Other proposals have sought to alter the contingent election process for president so that each member of the House, rather than each state delegation, holds one vote, or to have both contingent elections by a joint session of Congress.